mishrasweta-0503/towing-request-system/README.md

     Run migration : php artisan migrate(this command will create tables in your database if they don’t exist yet.)
     If successful, you will see: go to phpMyAdmin → towing_request_system → Tables to confirm default tables (users, password_reset_tokens, etc.) are created.

+    Then Run :
+    ```bash
-    Then Run : php artisan serve (you should your server running at http://127.0.0.1:8000/)
+    php artisan serve
+    (you should ensure your server running at http://127.0.0.1:8000/)

 11. Install Postman to test API.